eli9000/docker-react/README.md

 2. Exposes a port (default is 80)
 3. Copy --from=builder (our named first build) /app/build /usr/share/nginx/html

-`All the extra stuff created in the Build Phase that we didn't bring over is gonzo`
+`All the extra stuff created during the Build Phase is not brought over, only files from /app/build`

----